aws-samples/aws-virtual-participant-framework-for-rtc/virtual-participant-orchestrator-for-zoom-meeting/README.md

    set CODECOMMIT_REPO_NAME=MyVPFRepo
    aws codecommit create-repository --repository-name %CODECOMMIT_REPO_NAME% --repository-description "My VPF repository"
    ```

-2. Change CodeCommit repo's default branch to `main`

-    On Linux:

-    ```shell
-    aws codecommit update-default-branch --repository-name $CODECOMMIT_REPO_NAME --default-branch-name main
-    ```

-    On Windows:

-    ```batch
-    aws codecommit update-default-branch --repository-name %CODECOMMIT_REPO_NAME% --default-branch-name main
-    ```

-3. Clone CodeCommit repo (see repository on AWS Console and [docs](https://docs.aws.amazon.com/codecommit/latest/userguide/repositories.html) for instructions) to a local directory that is outside the path of the directories cloned from GitHub.
+2. Clone CodeCommit repo (see repository on AWS Console and [docs](https://docs.aws.amazon.com/codecommit/latest/userguide/repositories.html) for instructions) to a local directory that is outside the path of the directories cloned from GitHub.

     > Note: The CodeCommit repository will include proprietary and licensed Zoom Windows SDK files.
 Changes commited to the CodeCommit repo **should not** be pushed upstream to the OSS GitHub repository.
 If you are interested in contributing to the source that links to Zoom Window SDK libraries, please create a GitHub issue or reach out to the maintainers for instructions.

-4. Ensure you are on the **main** branch (not **master**)
+3. `cd` into your new checked out directory and ensure you are on the **main** branch (not **master**)

     ```shell
-    git checkout main
+    git checkout -b main
     ```

-5. Copy the contents of the [virtual-participant-orchestrator-for-zoom-meeting/](../virtual-participant-orchestrator-for-zoom-meeting/) subproject - not the root directory of the GitHub repo - to the local directory where the CodeCommit repo was cloned above.
+4. Copy the contents of the [virtual-participant-orchestrator-for-zoom-meeting/](../virtual-participant-orchestrator-for-zoom-meeting/) subproject - not the root directory of the GitHub repo - to the local directory where the CodeCommit repo was cloned above.

-6. From the CodeCommit console take note of the repository ARN from the "Repositories > Settings" side panel on the left.
+5. From the CodeCommit console take note of the repository ARN from the "Repositories > Settings" side panel on the left.

-7. Create an IAM user with the following attached policy statment.
+6. Create an IAM user with the following attached policy statment.
 Be sure to replace AWS account ID and region in the **"Resource"** elements with the appropriate values:

     ```json
     "Statement": [